CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

-## Data encryption and upload with multiple encryption keys and data sharing - Command Line Interface
+## Data encryption for data sharing - Command Line Interface

 For documentation and more information, you can check the [Crypt4GH Encryption Utility](https://github.com/EGA-archive/crypt4gh.git) page.